SoftwareAG/webmethods-api-gateway-devops/README.md

 ```sh
  $ gateway_setup.sh --stage dev --cleanup
 ```

+More examples of deployment-descriptors with different flavors of API Gateway deployment can be found at  https://github.com/SoftwareAG/webmethods-api-gateway/tree/master/samples/docker/deploymentscripts.
+One can clone this repository and add their staging environments under /deployment-descriptors  and use them in the scripts.

 # Develop APIs and test
 The gateway_import_export_utils.sh can be used for developers import and export APIs(projects)  as a flat file representation of the VCS.